Skip to main content

 Storage Layer

-• PostgreSQL Database: Stores workflow metadata, state, and results.
+• PostgreSQL Database: Stores Temporal workflow state and metadata.

 How Does Data Flow Through the System?